Second Grade fall expedition

 departing at 8:15 am from campus

 returning at NOON on Friday

 For their fall expedition, the Second Graders will be hiking and camping near Independence Pass.
-Outdoor Education program director Collette Newell leads this trip with the Second Grade teachers.
+The Outdoor Education team leads this trip with the Second Grade teachers.
 Also accompanying the trip are Middle School assistants – one or two older students who have been selected to serve as role models.
 Aspen Country Day students take two trips per year on their journey through the grades at ACDS, and each trip deepens their understanding of the school’s core values: character, respect, responsibility, community, and perseverance.

 Outdoor Education is an integral part of our curriculum, and all students are expected to participate.
 There is no provision for students to remain on campus while their class is away.
 The cost of this trip is included in the annual comprehensive activities fee.